mia-platform/documentation/docs/release_notes/platform_5-7-0_releasenotes.md

 ## New features

-* **Design - Microservices: Add a config maps**
+* **Design - Microservices: Add a configmap**
     With this version we introduce 'add configuration' button that allows you to **create configmaps** in order to add files to your microservice without going to the advanced configuration.

-  [Here]() you can find more detailed guidelines about the creation and the management of configurations from DevOps Console.
+  [Here](https://docs.mia-platform.eu/development_suite/api-console/api-design/services/) you can find more detailed guidelines about the creation and the management of configurations from DevOps Console.

   ![microservice](img/microservice-new.png)

-* **Desing - Microservices: Switch to standard mode witohout losing information** We have simplified the **switch from advanced to standard mode** in the Microservices Area.
-Now in fact if you can come back to standard configuration **without loosing you advanced settings** like your docker image, your variables and your configmaps.
+* **Desing - Microservices: Switch to standard mode witohout loosing information** We have simplified the **switch from advanced to standard mode** in the Microservices section.
+Now, in fact, you can come back to standard configuration **without loosing your advanced settings** like your docker image, your variables and your configmaps.
-    We suggest you to convert in a standard mode all your microservices in order to achive a better governance of your microservices.
+    We suggest you to convert in a standard mode all your microservices in order to achieve a better governance of your microservices.

 ## Improvements